qri-io/rfcs/text/0002-qri_dataset_definition.md

 ### `meta`
 Meta contains human-readable descriptive metadata that qualifies and distinguishes a dataset.
-Well-defined Meta should aid in making datasets Findable by describing a dataset in generalizable taxonomies that can aggregate across other dataset documents.
+Well-defined Meta should aid in making datasets findable by describing a dataset in generalizable taxonomies that can aggregate across other dataset documents.
 Because dataset documents are intended to interoperate with many other data storage and cataloging systems, meta fields and conventions are derived from existing metadata formats whenever possible.

 All of the meta fields below must be well-formed valid values.
 However: _The Meta section of a dataset supports arbitrary metadata_.
 This means you can place additional values not listed here & qri will store them as-is, without any additional validation.